-- As you already know, your iPad has the ability to connect to a wifi signal.
-It also has a feature called "Airplay Mirroring", which allows you to project the "mirror image" of whatever is on the screen onto a projector.
+As you already know, your iPad has a feature called "Airplay Mirroring", which allows you to project the "mirror image" of whatever is on the screen onto a projector.
 So rather than having your iPad tethered to a cable that connects to the projector, why not have the freedom of moving around the room with your iPad in hand?
-A wireless connection, utilizing the iPad's ability to connect to a wifi signal, gives you that power, flexibility, and control.
+A wireless connection, utilizing the iPad's ability to project the mirror image of what is on your device, giving you power, flexibility, and control.

-When an Apple TV is connected to the same wireless connection as your iPad, it will show up here, indicating it is ready for project your iPad image.
+Now touch “Screen Mirroring.”
+When an Apple TV is connected to the same wireless connection as your iPad, it will show up when you touch the Screen Mirroring icon, indicating it is ready for project your iPad image.

 Connecting your Apple TV to your TV monitor or Projector

 This is a simple HDMI cable connection.
 Here, you may want to have more than one length of HDMI cable.
 Sometimes you can place your tethered Apple TV/Airport Express right next to the projector, and sometimes you can't.
 Carry more than one length with you so you have flexibility in the setup process.